 Conclusion

 As much as one would argue opening days spent in the sun-a record book nook literally, the social phenomenon of students not choosing to read all the pages of a book even in a classroom setting, should be worrisome as it is linked to small availability of skills that either are likely to develop or get eroded as the years go by.
-Some of the issues discussed include time restructuring, digitization, and even the demands of the modern education system among others.

 It is, however, feasible to encourage full reading by emphasizing its significance and fostering positive, constructive environments around the students.
 A reader should focus on more than pedantic approaches a full-book reading is not done exclusively for academic purposes, it is significant in raising competent sympathetic, and analytical people.